 WHY THIS BOOK?

-“Hadassah-Brandeis Institute is delighted that your project “Keep Pace with the Sun: the Story of Roma Talasiewicz-Eibuszyc" has been selected to receive funding from the Hadassah–Brandeis Institute.
+“Hadassah-Brandeis Institute is delighted that your project “the Story of Roma Talasiewicz-Eibuszyc" has been selected to receive funding from the Hadassah–Brandeis Institute.
 We received many fine proposals this year; more than we are able to fund.
 You should be proud that the review committee feels that your mother's memoir will become an important source in the historical investigations of social history of Eastern European Jewish women and Eastern European Jewish family between 1918 - 1968."